 Strut, Mariahadessa Ekere Tallie’s second book of poetry, emerges from an intense engagement with our historical moment.
 These poems are just as much about injustice, struggle, and survival as they are about transcendence and love.
 Readers will find themselves immersed in the intersections that connect climate change, capitalism, genocide, racism, misogyny, and mental illness.
 This work honors the gorgeousness of life, even while bearing witness to the ugliness that accompanies—and often seems to permeate—the human experience.
 Strut is a celebration of self-acceptance, ancestry, love, sensuality, and resilience.
 It’s not a book of answers, but a blessed, influenced weaving together of shadow and light.

-Described by the author as “my dropping-out book,” Arielle Greenberg’s Come Along With Me to the Pasture Now recounts (and interrogates) her decision to leave a cosmopolitan lifestyle and academic career, and to relocate with her family to a rural area.
-Throughout this book, the poet returns again and again to the concept of community: what relationship(s) do we have with the people and environments that surround us?
-How do we collectively define our spiritual and cultural priorities?
-How can we do so in ways that increase our awareness of ourselves and of others—and without causing harm?
-These poems frequently remain uncomfortable in the face of accepted social certainties—and invitingly comfortable in moments of mystery and not-knowing.
+Described by the author as “my dropping-out book,” Arielle Greenberg’s Come Along With Me to the Pasture Now maps her decision to leave city life and an academic career, and relocate with her family to a rural area.
+These poems return frequently to a concept of community.
+What relationships do we have with the people and environments that surround us?
+In what ways are we aware of ourselves, and of others?
+How does one process one’s place in cultural legacies that have both created and endured harm?
+These poems are often willingly uncomfortable as they seek to understand—mindful of failures, with the goal of doing and being better.

 turn around, BRXGHT XYXS, by Rosebud Ben-Oni